ichbinjona/marker-for-creators-companion-releases/README.md

 ### Windows
 1. Download `Marker-for-Creators-Companion-Win-x.x.x.exe` from the latest release
-2. Place it anywhere on your computer
+2. Windows might show a warning, this is due to the app not having many downloads to date.
+You can click on open anyways (somethimes hidden in a drop down menu).
+3. Install the app
-3. Double-click to run — no installation needed
+4. Double-click to run

 ### macOS
 1. Download `Marker-for-Creators-Companion-Mac-x.x.x.dmg` from the latest release
 2. Open the `.dmg` and drag the app to your Applications folder
 3. Double-click to run

-> If macOS shows a security warning, right-click the app and choose **Open**, then confirm.

 ## Auto-Updates

 The app checks for updates automatically on startup.
-When a new version is available, the orange banner at the top will turn green and show **"Update available — click to install"**.
+When a new version is available, the orange banner at the top will turn green and show **"Update available – click to install"**.
 Click it and the app will download and install the update for your platform automatically.

 ## About